Contents: Removal ↓ Installation ↓

 Drain the engine oil and coolant.

-On vehicles from 2001 release, remove the expansion tank.
+On vehicles produced since 2001, remove the expansion tank.

 Remove the accessory drive belts.

-Release clips and disconnect from the engine plaits of wires.
-Also disconnect the wires from the transmission control unit (PCM) inside the car and pull the wires from inside the car into the engine compartment.
+Release the clamps and disconnect the wiring harnesses from the engine.
+Also disconnect the wires from the powertrain control module (PCM) in the passenger compartment and pull the wires from the passenger compartment into the engine compartment.

-Remove the radiator fan, fan shroud, and radiator.
-This operation is not mandatory, however, it will prevent them from being damaged when the engine is removed.
-If the radiator remains installed in the vehicle, disconnect the transmission oil cooler tubes from the radiator.
+Remove the radiator fan, fan shroud and radiator.
+This is not a necessary step, but it will prevent damage when removing the engine.
+If the radiator remains installed in the vehicle, disconnect the transmission oil cooler pipes from it.

-On models with an air conditioning system, remove the A/C compressor mounting bolts.
-Move the air conditioning compressor, together with the wires and tubes attached to it, to the side and secure it to the body with a soft wire.
+On models with an air conditioning system, remove the air conditioning compressor mounting bolts.
+Move the air conditioning compressor with the wires and tubes attached to it to the side and secure it to the body with soft wire.

 Remove the exhaust pipe.

-Remove the selector cable retaining nut and disconnect it from the selector lever on the front of the transmission.
+Remove the selector cable mounting nut and disconnect it from the gear selector lever on the front of the gearbox.

-Remove the clip and remove the cable sheath from the bracket on the gearbox.
+Remove the clamp and remove the cable housing from the bracket on the transmission.

 Disconnect all electrical connectors from the transmission.

-Remove the two bolts holding the steering gear to the front cross member and the pivot bolts to the lower wishbones.
+Remove the two bolts securing the steering gear to the front cross member and the bolts securing the hinges to the lower wishbones.

-Hook the hoist chain to the engine and tension it so that the weight of the engine and gearbox is supported by the hoist.
+Attach the hoist chain to the engine and tighten it so that the weight of the engine and gearbox is supported by the hoist.

-Check that nothing other than supports is connecting the engine and transmission to the vehicle.
+Check that nothing other than the mounts connects the engine and gearbox to the vehicle.

-Turn out bolts and remove longitudinal and cross beams.
+Remove the bolts and the longitudinal and cross beams.

-Slowly lower the engine with gearbox.
-Disconnect the hoist chain from the engine.
+Slowly lower the engine with the gearbox.
+Disconnect the lifting chain from the engine.

 Remove the starter.

-On models since 2001, remove the plug covering the torque converter access hole, then mark the position of the torque converter and drive plate with paint.
+On 2001 and later models, remove the plug covering the torque converter access hole, then use paint to mark the position of the torque converter and drive plate.

-Turn out bolts of fastening of the hydrotransformer.
-To access each subsequent bolt, turn the engine crankshaft in the direction of its working rotation by the central bolt of the crankshaft pulley.
+Remove the torque converter mounting bolts.
+To access each subsequent bolt, rotate the engine crankshaft in the direction of its operating rotation using the central crankshaft pulley mounting bolt.

-Pull the gearbox away from the engine and check that the torque converter is separated from the drive plate.
-Clamp the torque converter, lower and remove the gearbox.
+Lift the transmission away from the engine and check that the torque converter is separated from the drive plate.
+Use clamps to secure the torque converter, lower and remove the transmission.

 Installation